neondatabase/website/next/content/docs/tutorial/data-recovery-with-branching.md

 | 2 | Air Zoom Alphafly    | Scream Green/Bright Crimson/Honeydew/Black     |
 ```

-To fix that issue, let’s remove duplicates from the shoes tables.
+To fix that issue, you write a query to remove duplicates from the `shoes` tables.

 ## Run the remove duplicates query on a branch

-Run the following query to see duplicates:
+Run the following query to see the duplicates:

 ```sql
 SELECT model, color, COUNT(*)